galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 > ### {% icon details %} Compute the Z-score for all genes
 >
->  To save time in this tutorial, we will just plot the Z-score of the normalized count of the most differentially expressed genes.
-In a standard analysis, we may be interested in computing the Z-score on all the genes (`Normalized count` file from **DESeq**).
->  To compute the Z-score, we break the process into 2 steps:
+> We often need the Z-score for some visualisations.
+To compute the Z-score, we break the process into 2 steps:
 >
 > 1. Substract each value by the mean of values in the row (i.e. $$x_{i,j}- \overline{x_i}$$) using the normalized count table
 > 2. Divide the previous values by the standard deviation of values of row, using 2 tables (the normalized counts and the table computed in the  previous step)
 >
 >  > ### {% icon hands_on %} Hands-on: Compute the Z-score of all genes
 >  > 1. {% tool [Table Compute](toolshed.g2.bx.psu.edu/repos/iuc/table_compute/table_compute/1.2.4+galaxy0) %} with the following parameters to >  first substract the mean values per row
 >  >    - *"Input Single or Multiple Tables"*: `Single Table`